MrSynAckSter/snake-in-my-boot/README.md

 ```

 ### RET, not RETF###
-Converted 5 retf instructions to ret, not a size optimization, but we definetely don't need far returns
+Converted 5 retf instructions to ret, not a size optimization, but we definitely don't need far returns

 ### 16 bit PUSHA/POPA when possible ###
 Converted 2 pushad/popad instructions to pusha/popa, again, to remove those 0x66 prefix bytes.
 This wasn't done globally throughout the game, as this does affect the stack alignment, and can mess up the game if not handled carefully.
-In fact, the 32 bit register push's that I converted were'nt done naively, I had to adjust some stack variable addresses to keep aligned.
+In fact, the 32 bit register push's that I converted weren't done naively, I had to adjust some stack variable addresses to keep aligned.

 ### Good Enough ###
 Use 'Good Enough' Value in upper byte of 16-bit register.
 There's a routine that starts at a coordinate just below the playable game area and clears the rest of the screen black.
 The exact amount of 'pixels' that we need cleared is 0x424.
-But we could just as easily do 0x500 and clear past the viewable area with no noticable differences to the player.
+But we could just as easily do 0x500 and clear past the viewable area with no noticeable differences to the player.
 If we do that, we can just write 0x5 to the upper byte of cx (ch).
-This saves a byte due to the immedaite encoding of a byte instead of a word.
+This saves a byte due to the immediate encoding of a byte instead of a word.
 ```assembly
 mov    cx,0x424
 mov    ch,0x5
 ```

-### Rearange Subs ###
+### Rearrange Subs ###
-Moved subroutines arround for near calls, instead of full dword addresses.
+Moved subroutines around for near calls, instead of full dword addresses.
 In the worst case we could have converted the dword calls to word calls.
 But the goal is always to get a relative call to somewhere less than 127 bytes away, so you can just use a byte.
 So I removed 8 'call dword' instructions and moved the following subroutines (names from my asm version):
 	readkey
 	check_keys
 	sleep